joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 ## WordPress to Markdown

 I was really looking forward to this part.
-I have done a number of migrations to, from, and within WordPress using custom WP-CLI scripts and it's fun to try to handle all the different edge cases that come up.
+I have done a number of migrations to, from, and within WordPress using custom WP-CLI scripts and it's an interesting exercise to try to handle all the different edge cases that come up.

 The conversion here breaks down into 2 parts:

 - The metadata, or "front matter", which is used in parts of the template and in collections of content.
 - The page or post content itself, which is mainly the partially formatted `post_content` field from the database but could also include metadata that is output in the WP template files.

-Before I get too far into the explanation here, I published the WP-CLI scripts I made here [[TODO: GITHUB LINK]].
+Before I get too far into the explanation here, I should point out that [I published the WP-CLI script I used](https://github.com/joshcanhelp/wordpress-to-markdown).
 The walk-through below is the thought process I went through to get there in case you wanted to write your own script or modify mine for your purposes.

 ### What to get